bermane/bermane.github.io/README.md

 ![An Example Network Plot](assets/block22.png)

-*Figure 1: An example network plot showing the social networks of two young and low-parity women, including the types of relationships they have to others in their village/region and the strength of their ties.*
+*Figure 1: An example network plot showing the social networks of two young and low-parity women, including the types of relationships they have to others in their village/region and the strength of their ties.
+Each woman (“Ego") was asked to identify their five closest relationships (“Alter").
+The Alters were subsequently interviewed and asked to identify their five closest relationships as well (“AAlter”), thus constructing a web of direct and indirect ties to the Ego.*